RadicalImaging/Static-DICOMWeb/packages/static-wado-webserver/README.md

 ## Development
 View root development section [development](../../README.md#development).
-Additionally, this component is developped using ecmascript modules, so be aware that most of the code uses the .mjs module extension for javascript.
+Additionally, this component is developed using ecmascript modules, so be aware that most of the code uses the .mjs module extension for javascript.

 ## Installation
 The component can be installed as a global module via: